belcortes/asana-takehome/README.md

   - App.js - where all the components are rendered

 ## Notes
 I approached this as an exercise in scalable rapid prototyping.
 To get something of high quality shipped fast I decided to use React, Material UI, and Heroku.
-I have also used infinite scrolling for the image grid so the application doesn't load all the images at once - right now I'm re-adding all the dog photos as an example of how to handle more photos in the future.
+I have also used infinite scrolling for the image grid so the application doesn't load all the images at once - right now I'm re-adding all the dog photos as an example of how to handle more photos in the future, as well as lazy loading - the photo does not render until you scroll to it.

 ## Asana Instructions